clearclaw/plantain/README.md

 Setup
 =====

-`banana` expects each template to consist of three files: an HTML file (.html) for the HTML fork of the email to be sent, a text file (.txt) for the text fork, and a configfile (.cfg) for the metadata aspects of the template (sending address, Subject: header etc).  eg:
+`plantain` expects each template to consist of three files: an HTML file (.html) for the HTML fork of the email to be sent, a text file (.txt) for the text fork, and a configfile (.cfg) for the metadata aspects of the template (sending address, Subject: header etc).  eg: